prototypefund/reproducible-website/_docs/build_toolchain_from_source.md

 internal compilation tool.
 Bazel is designed to drive large scale builds with speed and reproducibility in mind.

-Outside of fully integrated operating systems or corporate environment, it might be hard to push the idea of adding ten or more times the actual code base in the toolchain…
+Outside of fully integrated operating systems or corporate environments, it might be hard to push the idea of adding ten or more times the actual code base in the toolchain…